mbrezu/Cheat-JS/README.md

 # Cheat-JS - macros for JavaScript.
 Kinda.

-This document assumes you know Commmon Lisp and JavaScript.
+This document assumes you already know Commmon Lisp and JavaScript.

 ## About Cheat-JS